KTH/devops-course/contributions/open-source/adambjo-bratfors/README.md

 The following tasks will need to be carried out:

-- Upgrade our docker image so it uses the latest version ci-build-images/images/mkdocs/Dockerfile.mkdocs and installs the correct pip dependencies
+- Upgrade docker image so it uses the latest version ci-build-images/images/mkdocs/Dockerfile.mkdocs and installs the correct pip dependencies
 - Make any necessary configuration changes
 - Add support pymdownx.tabbed in markdown_extensions under mkdocs.yaml (this requires pymdown-extensions>=7.0)
 - Search for todo: pymdownx.tabbed within the project to